-When people think about becoming foster parents, a common line of thought is about working.
-If they have or want a full time job outside the home, they ask, “Can I still foster?”
-The short answer may very well be, “No.” However there are circumstances where a “Yes” could be the answer.
+If they have or want a full-time job outside the home, they ask, “Can I still foster?”
+The short answer may very well be, “No.” However, there are circumstances where a “Yes” could be the answer.
 Learn everything you need to know about fostering and working today with help from Capstone Foster Care.

-If your fostering arrangement involves a set period of time, it is possible to work at a full time job outside of your foster care responsibilities.
+If your fostering arrangement involves a set period of time, it is possible for fostering while working full-time at a job outside of your foster care responsibilities.
 For instance, if you provide respite care, you will know in advance when your fostering services are required.
 Otherwise, because there is no set appointment for when local authorities take children and young people into care, there is no prearranged time for when foster care is needed.

 Another common question we get asked is, “Is being a foster parent a job?”.
-The bottom line is that when you become a foster carer, your first responsibility is to the child in care and this is a 24/7 job.
+The bottom line is that, when you become a foster carer, your first responsibility is to the child in care and this is a 24/7 job.
 The reality is that fostering may be a sporadic job sometimes and you might not always have a placement.
 And it’s also worth noting that when there is no placement, there is no payment.

 Part of your assessment as a foster carer involves your ability to provide support and training for a looked after child.
 Families with their own children may see a difference in between the needs of their own children and a child in care because the disadvantaged child may have suffered trauma.
-In addition, the looked after child is in a home that is new to him or her and he or she may take a while to feel accepted.
-They may be attending a new school and have to make new friends as well as settle in with a new family in a new house.
+In addition, the looked after child is in a home that is new to them and they may take a while to feel accepted.
+They may be attending a new school and have to make new friends, as well as settle in with a new family in a new house.